 \section{Abstract}

-This paper is the second in a series of two articles whose aim is to extend a recent result of Guillarmou-Lefeuvre \cite{Guillarmou-Lefeuvre-18} on the local rigidity of the marked length spectrum from the case of compact negatively-curved Riemannian manifolds to the case of manifolds with hyperbolic cusps.
-In this second paper, we deal with the nonlinear version of the problem and prove that such manifolds are locally rigid for nonlinear perturbations of the metric that decrease sufficiently at infinity.
-Our proof relies on the linear theory addressed in \cite{Bonthonneau-Lefeuvre-19-1} and on two new ingredients: an \emph{approximate version of the Livsic Theorem} and a careful analytic study of the operator $\Pi_2$, the \emph{generalized X-ray transform}.
-In particular, we prove that the latter fits into the microlocal theory introduced in \cite{Bonthonneau-16} and developed in \cite{Bonthonneau-Weich-17, Bonthonneau-Lefeuvre-19-1}.
+This article is the second in a series of two whose aim is to extend a recent result of Guillarmou-Lefeuvre \cite{Guillarmou-Lefeuvre-18} on the local rigidity of the marked length spectrum from the case of compact negatively-curved Riemannian manifolds to the case of manifolds with hyperbolic cusps.
+We deal with the nonlinear version of the problem and prove that such manifolds are locally rigid for nonlinear perturbations of the metric that slightly decrease at infinity.
+Our proof relies on the linear theory addressed in \cite{Bonthonneau-Lefeuvre-19-1} and on a careful analytic study of the \emph{generalized X-ray transform} operator $\Pi_2$.
+In particular, we prove that the latter fits in the microlocal theory for cusp manifolds developed in \cite{Bonthonneau-16, Bonthonneau-Weich-17, Bonthonneau-Lefeuvre-19-1}.